For Immediate Release

 In 1953, during the height of the anti-communist witch hunts, Stone launched “I. F. Stone’s Weekly,” through which he challenged McCarthyism, official deception, war and racial bigotry.
 In 1999, a poll of prominent journalists ranked the publication as number 16 among the “Top 100 Works of Journalism in the United States in the 20th Century.”
 Ithaca College houses a unique collection of mementos from Stone, who died in 1989.

-This year’s Izzy Award will be given for work published, broadcast or posted in 2012 by an independent media outlet, journalist or producer.
+This year’s Izzy Award will be given for work published, broadcast or posted in 2013 by an independent media outlet, journalist or producer.
 The award may relate to a single piece or a body of work.
-Journalists, academics and the public at large — as well as the judges — may submit nominations by the January 14, 2013, deadline.
+Journalists, academics and the public at large may submit nominations by January 15, 2014, and self-nominations are acceptable.
+The judges may also nominate.
 The winner will be announced early next spring, with an award ceremony to follow.

-Nominations should be submitted via a brief e-mail that includes supporting Web links and/or attached materials to Brandy Hawley at firstname.lastname@example.org.
+Nominations should be submitted via a brief e-mail (250 words or less) that includes supporting Web links (no more than six) and/or attached materials to Brandy Hawley at email@example.com.
 Only if e-mail is not possible, nominations may be mailed to Brandy Hawley, Ithaca College, Park Center for Independent Media, 953 Danby Road, Ithaca, NY 14850.

 This is the world we live in.
 This is the world we cover.